icapps/ios-faro/README.md

 In short the repsonse can be:

-* a collection of json nodes that need to be deserialized into a `Deserializable` type.
+* a collection of json nodes that need to be deserialized into a `JSONDeserializable` type.
 * a single json node
 * no json in response, http status code is enough.
 * an error